Sources of Support

 PALS can be particularly helpful if you need action immediately, such as a problem while in hospital or with an upcoming appointment.
 However, PALS cannot provide clinical advice and if you require medical attention you should always contact your GP, dial 111, or attend A&E.

-For Buckinghamshire Healthcare NHS Trust PALS call 01296 316042 or email bht.pals@nhs.net.
+For Buckinghamshire Healthcare NHS Trust PALS email bht.pals@nhs.net.

 .png)